WPI-IFC/ifc-website/README.md

 ### How do contribute?
 Take a look at the open issues and hack away.
 Reference the issue # when you make a pull request.

+## Contributer Notes
+- We are not going out of our way to support IE, but as a rule of thumb try to use CSS and JS that works with at least IE 11. [caniuse](https://caniuse.com) is a good resource for this.